Skordio/CSCI539-1-MazeSolver/README.md

-# Numbered Maze Solver/Creator - Assignments 1 and 2
+# Numbered Maze Solver/Creator - Assignments 1 and 2 for CSCI 539

 This repo contains my code for assignments 1 and 2 in CSCI 539 - Maze Solver/Creator